eclipse-vertx/vert.x/CONTRIBUTING.md

 * Commit your changes into that branch
 * Use descriptive and meaningful commit messages
 * If you have a lot of commits squash them into a single commit
+* Make sure you use the `-s` flag when committing as explained above.
 * Push your changes to your branch in your forked repository

 ## Submitting the changes